The Historical Construction of Body Norms

 • heightened self-consciousness

-• reliance on external standards
+• dependence on external standards

-• reduced comfort with natural appearance
+• reduced comfort with natural physical variation

 6. The Cultural Position of Naturism

-Naturism presents an alternative model.
+Naturism introduces an alternative interpretive framework.

-It defines the body as:
+Within naturism, the body is treated as:

 • neutral